MailTape/MailTape-v1/_posts/2020-12-06-Markus-Floats.md

 Sanjay: **"**The late Bill Withers needs no introduction; suffice to say this is my favourite non-romantic love song.**"**

 ## Gino Soccio – Try it Out
 Sanjay: **"**A horn-laden wiggler from the early 80s, and wow, that fat plucked dust-raising bassline, too!
-'Try It Out' also featured a salacious trumpet solo from Roger Walls and feelgood vocals by Memphis singer Erma Shaw.**"**
+'Try It Out' also featured a salacious trumpet solo from Roger Walls and feelgood vocals by Memphis singer, Erma Shaw.**"**

 ## Cubie Burke – Down for Double
 Sanjay: **"**An intensely meditative dream of a piece from [Kali Malone](https://kalimalone.com/)'s album, 'The Sacrificial Code'.
 Soft, breathy warbles and minor-key melodies materialise in slow motion—cascading gently with metronomic precision.**"**